j4zzcat/viewport/README.md

 * [Viewport Player](src/player) which is a simple livestream video player written in TypeScript.
 This player uses Media Source Extension API to play the H.264 fMP4 livestream video from the Unifi Protect Controller through the Viewport Reflector Server.
-* [FLV Player](https://github.com/bilibili/flv.js/tree/master) which plays the FLV streams transcoded by the FFMpegServer from RTSP(S).
+* [FLV/MPEG-TS Player](https://github.com/bilibili/flv.js/tree/master) which plays the FLV or MPEG-TS streams.
+* [HLS Player](https://github.com/video-dev/hls.js/) which plays the HLS streams.
-* [index.html](src/viewport/resource/backend/ui/templates) which is a simple web page that is rendered once by the server and binds all the views together.
+* [index.html](src/viewport/resource/backend/ui/templates) which is a simple web page that is rendered once by the server and binds all the other views together.

 On the server side: